 Clinical findings - Rigid flatfoot with inability to raise up on toes.
 Too many toes sign positive.

-The posterior tibial tendon is the extension of the posterior tibial muscle that lies deep to the calf.
-The origin of the posterior tibial muscle is the posterior aspect of both the tibia and fibula and the interosseus membrane.
-The insertion of the posterior tibial muscle is the medial navicular where the tendon divides into nine different insertion site on the bottom of the foot.
+The posterior tibial tendon (tibialis posterior) is the extension of the posterior tibial muscle that lies deep to the calf.
+The origin of the posterior tibial muscle is the posterior aspect of both the tibia and fibula and the interosseous membrane.
+The insertion of the posterior tibial muscle is the medial navicular, where the tendon divides into nine different insertion sites on the bottom of the foot.
 The function of the posterior tibial tendon is to plantarflex the foot at the toe off phase of the gait cycle and to stabilize the medial arch and subtalar joint as the body passes over the foot.

 Causes and contributing factors

-Tendon is most susceptible to fatigue and failure at an area where the tendon changes direction.
-As the posterior tibial tendon descends the leg and comes to the inside of the ankle, the tendon follows a well defined groove in the back of the tibia (bone of the inside of the ankle).
+The tendon is most susceptible to fatigue and failure at an area where the tendon changes direction.
+As the posterior tibial tendon descends the leg and descends to the inner ankle, the tendon follows a well-defined groove in the back of the tibia (bone of the inside of the ankle).
 The tendon then takes a dramatic turn towards the arch of the foot.
 If the tendon is put into a situation where significant load is applied to the foot, the tendon responds by pulling up as the load of the body (in addition to gravity) pushes down.
 At the location where the tendon changes course, the tibia acts as a wedge and may apply enough force to actually damage or rupture the tendon.

 Equinus is also a contributing factor in cases of PTTD.
 Equinus is the term used to describe the ability or lack of ability to dorsiflex the foot at the ankle (move the toes towards the shin).
 Equinus is usually due to tightness in the calf muscle, also known as the gastroc-soleal complex (a combination of the gastrocnemius and soleus muscles).
 Equinus may also be due to a bony block in the front of the ankle.
 The presence of equinus forces the posterior tibial tendon to accept additional load during gait.

-Additional contributing factors that contribute to the onset of posterior tibial tendon dysfunction may include obesity, hypertension, diabetes, peripheral neuropathy, smoking or arthritis.
+Additional contributing factors to the onset of posterior tibial tendon dysfunction may include obesity, hypertension, diabetes, peripheral neuropathy, smoking or arthritis.
+Although PTTD is often associated with peri or post-menopausal women, no evidence exists to suggest that PTTD is hormonal-based.

 Anterior tibialis tendinitis